timwfitnum/Validus-MemeGen/README.md

 # Struggles
 #### (More of a personal note - but please feel free to read)

+## Failure to generate memes
+I initally tried to make use of Html2canvas but had no luck in the setup and use of the tool.

+The second time around, the tool was much more successful in managing to snapshot the DOM but it was only returning an empty image.
+I am still not sure as to why it would not work, but I come to the conclusion that it was the components and lack of pure html.

+Later, with more success, I implemented the use of [*domtoimage*](https://www.npmjs.com/package/dom-to-image) package.
+This was allowing much better screenshots of the DOM and I even managed to get some of the elements displaying.
+The issue again was that none of the images were being displayed.
+The screenshot could capture the overlaying text but would not capture the image being displayed nor the thumbnail images being displayed in the list.
+I have left the functionality commented out in the code in the hope that someone would be able to spot a mistake I may have made or at least be able to explain to me as to what I did wrong or why it would not work in the why I set the project up.

 ## Web Hosting
 The app has been hosted on firebase and can be found [here.](https://validusmeme.web.app/)